-Cancer is a general term which refers to a collection of related diseases.
-Cancer is uncontrolled growth of abnormal cells in the body.
+Cancer is a general term that refers to a collection of related diseases.
+Cancer is an uncontrolled growth of abnormal cells in the body.
 Cancer develops when the body’s naturally controlled mechanism stops working.
 Old cells stop dying and instead grow uncontrollably, forming new and abnormal cells.
 In all types of cancer, some of the body’s cells start dividing without stopping and spread into surrounding tissues.

-Cancer can start from almost any part in the human body, which is made up of trillions of cells.
+Cancer can start from almost any part of the human body, which is made up of trillions of cells.
 These abnormal cells have the ability to infiltrate and destroy normal body tissue.
 The disease also has the ability to spread in your whole body by means of lymph systems and blood.
 Cancer cannot be specified as one disease rather it is a group of many diseases.

-Breast cancer is a cancer in which cells in the breast begin to grow out of control.
+Breast cancer is cancer in which cells in the breast begin to grow out of control.
 These cells usually form a tumor that can often be felt as a lump in the breast.
 The tumor formed is malignant (cancer) if the cells can grow into (invade) surrounding tissues or spread (metastasize) to distant areas of the body.

-If it’s not given medical attention on time, breast cancers can grow bigger and can spread outside the breast forming new tumors by travelling through lymph and blood vessels.
+If it’s not given medical attention on time, breast cancers can grow bigger and can spread outside the breast forming new tumors by traveling through lymph and blood vessels.
 Breast cancer is one of the most common types of cancer diagnosed in women after skin cancer.
 Breast cancer can occur in both women and men, but it’s more common in women

 Prostate cancer is one of the most common types of cancer that develops only in men.
-Usually, prostate cancer is a slow-growing cancer and is initially confined to the prostate gland, where it may not cause serious harm.
+Usually, prostate cancer is slow-growing cancer and is initially confined to the prostate gland, where it may not cause serious harm.
 However, some prostate cancers are aggressive and can spread outside the confines of the prostate gland, which can even cause death.
 If prostate cancer detected at an early stage it has a better chance of successful treatment and recovery.

 Endometrial cancer is a type of cancer that begins in the endometrium which is the inner lining of the uterus.
 Endometrial cancer develops when cells in the endometrium begin to grow out of control.